Liver cancer tests

 If a liver transplant is a potential treatment and/or you have pain in the bones, you may need a bone scan to be sure the cancer has not spread (metastasised) to the bones.

 A biopsy is when doctors remove a sample of cells or tissue from the affected area, and a pathologist examines the sample under a microscope to see if it contains cancer cells.

-Before a liver biopsy, your blood may be tested to check it clots normally.
-This is because the liver has many blood vessels and there is a risk of bleeding.
-If you are taking blood-thinning medicines talk to your doctor about whether you need to stop taking them in the days or weeks before the biopsy.
+The liver has many blood vessels and there can be risk of bleeding with a biopsy.
+Before a biopsy, your blood may be tested to check if it clots normally.
+If you are taking blood-thinning medicines, ask your doctor if you need to stop taking them before and after the biopsy.

 Podcast: Tests and Cancer